detekt/detekt/docs/pages/configurations.md

 - console and output formats
 - autoCorrect support

 See the [default-detekt-config.yml](https://github.com/arturbosch/detekt/blob/master/detekt-cli/src/main/resources/default-detekt-config.yml) file for all defined configuration options and their default values.

+_Note:_ When using a custom config file, the default values are ignored unless you also set the `--build-upon-default-config` flag.

 #### Rule sets and rules